JaceTan/subtitle_cleanser/README.md

 # Changelog
 <b>14 Aug 2021</b>
-- Shortened the pattern to recognize double symbols by using `\W` instead of a list of symbols
+- Shortened the pattern to recognize double symbols
 - Added logic to recognize acronyms, capitalize them and prevent them from having spaces added in the middle
 - Added logic to compress multi-lines that are 40 chars or less into single lines
 - Added logic to convert multi-lines into 2 roughly balanced lines